 While I have updated my purchasing criteria, it will take time before each piece meets these standards.
-It is important to me to be transparent as I make this transition, so check for individual stone information in each listing, and please don't hesitate to reach out with any further questions.
+It is important to me to be transparent in this transition, so check for individual stone information in each listing, and please reach out with any questions.

 Each order is carefully packaged to arrive on your doorstep in low-waste, eco-friendly style.
-Each part of the shipping process has been considered, and is either made from natural fiber + reusable, or fully recyclable.
+Every piece of the shipping puzzle has been considered, and is either made from natural fiber + reusable, or fully recyclable.

-We use recycled shipping boxes from EcoEnclose, which is a fellow local Colorado business, and seal them with plastic-free kraft paper tape.
-Our business cards are printed on recycled kraft paper by Tower Press, a woman-owned business.
-The cotton bags are made in the United States, and can be used to store your jewelry or other small treasures.
+We use recycled shipping boxes from EcoEnclose, which is a local Colorado business, and seal them up with plastic-free kraft paper tape.
+Our care and contact cards are printed on 100% recycled kraft paper.

 I encourage you to reuse first, then recycle.

 I work with care and intention to avoid unnecessary waste.
 I use every scrap of metal that I can, and save any leftovers that are too small to use to be refined and recycled.
-Even with care, jewelry studios are dirty places, and precious metals are found in unexpected places - like our floor dust and paper towels.
-Studio sweeps (dust, metal shavings, and waste containing even a small amount of metal) are collected and donated to a program which refines precious metal to raise funds for emergency support to artists.
+Even with care, jewelry studios are dirty places, and precious metals are found in unexpected spots - like our floor dust and paper towels.
+Studio sweeps (dust, metal shavings, and waste containing even a small amount of metal) are collected and donated to a program which refines precious metal to raise funds for emergency support to artists (Sweeps for CERF).

 Inevitably, some materials and supplies arrive packaged in plastic bags or on plastic spools, which are not curbside recyclable.
 I do my best to reuse these, and when possible I purchase supplies in bulk to minimize this waste source.
-Copper-contaminated waste water and hard-to-recycle packaging are saved to be dropped off at our local recycling center periodically.
+I save any recyclable plastics to drop off at our local center.